AstarNetwork/astar-docs/docs/learn/tokenomics2/Inflation.md

 Regular staker rewards are awarded for staking native currency, **ASTR**, on a dApp.
 These rewards have two components - the _base_ reward and the _adjustable_ reward.

-Base reward is the amount assigned to the reward pool regardless of how much has been staked in total.
+Base reward is the amount assigned to the reward pool at the end of each era regardless of how much has been staked in total.

 $base\_staker\_reward\_pool\_per\_era = \frac{total\_base\_staker\_cycle\_reward}{number\_of\_cycles * eras\_per\_build\_and\_earn}$